jogeshsingh/4-bit-signed-binary-Mutiplication-Design-Implementation-at-RTL-Level/README.md

   Below is the simulation result in which op_1 { Multiplicand_M (11000 --> -8) )} and op_2 {(Mutiplier_Q (1011 ---> -5)} ,
      here 1011(Q_reg {aka: multiplier} is      appended with 0 on lsb side which would be used to compare the required operation
      {along with Q[1]  as Q[1]Q[0]} .
 The Required result is obtained after approximately 6 clock cycles which is (-8) * (-5) = 40
+      This design works for all the other input test cases well when applied.

 ![sim_booth](https://user-images.githubusercontent.com/98607828/183564666-dc7025d2-268d-422a-8719-df8545812862.jpg)